 Lunch and afternoon tea are available in the restaurant and coffee bar.
 On Friday evenings Groombridge Place stays open until 8 pm for Tapas.
 On certain dates hot and cold snacks are available in Crusoe’s World.

 Groombridge Place also regularly hosts special events for children during the holidays.
-Fees for visits and events are available here.
 I recommend paying the extra fee for the canal boat which takes you to Crusoe’s playground in the Enchanted Forest then following the trail by foot back to the main gardens.